 All applicants must meet the minimum admission requirements of the relevant school of distance education to be considered eligible for admission.

-Note: Please join a government approved college for Distance MBA.
+Note: Please join a government-approved college for Distance learning MBA.
 This is especially true if you want to apply for jobs in the public sector

 The flexibility, coupled with improvements in learning technology, greater access to career services, as well as alumni networks have made distance study a rapidly growing segment of the management education market.

 So if you’re looking for a concise curriculum delivered in a format that complements your active schedules, a distance education based MBA course will be the right fit for you.

 If, on the other hand, you think you have the ability to both works as a full-time professional and complete all coursework promptly, then you can enroll for an on-ground MBA.